Get outside for adventures on trails, zip lines, rivers and more to enjoy the mild weather this fall.

 While you're there, hike the Forest and Mile Rock trails.
 Together, they create a 2-mile loop that includes the outcrop, forest and lake views.
 The Mountaintop Trail is just 1 mile and is another favorite.

-Make your way to gorgeous Callaway Resort & Gardens this fall and check out the new family-friendly festival Pumpkins at Callaway Sept.
-10-Oct.
-31, 2021.
+Make your way to gorgeous Callaway Resort & Gardens this fall and check out the family-friendly festival Pumpkins at Callaway Sept.
+16-Oct.
+30, 2022.
 Explore the 2,500 acres of gardens, located about 30 miles northeast of Columbus, decorated with pumpkin sculptures, topiaries and mums.
 Stay after dark to see the glowing Enchanted Forest, sunflower sculptures and towering Pumpkin Tree.
 Pick a pumpkin from the patch, play glow-in-the-dark mini golf and much more.

 It's not too late to take in one more whitewater rafting experience before winter.
 Take an early morning ride with Whitewater Express for an easy trip, or face the challenge head-on with rides after 3 p.m. when the dam waters are released.

 While in Columbus, belly up to the high tops at The Black Cow.
-Oysters and hush puppies are the winning appy selections, and the pineapple casserole will complement any entrée selection.
+The pineapple casserole will complement any entrée selection.
 It’s as good as grandma made – maybe better.
 Or, eat, drink, socialize and relax at indoor and outdoor dining spaces at Banks Food Hall, offering a variety of food and drink options that are sure to please everyone in your group.

 Also while there, don’t miss out on the hiking, climbing wall, horseback riding, birds of prey show and more.
 Those with reduced mobility won't want to miss the wheelchair-friendly Eco-Spider ATV Tours, 90-minute tours in rugged four-wheeled electric vehicles that take visitors through Banning Mills' trails and suspension bridges.